Ley789/SimpleRayTracer/Thesis/thesis.md

      hilbert' m = hilbert m        # rotateBy (1/4)
 ~~~

-In this Haskell code a function `hilbert` is defined recursively.
+In this Haskell code, the function `hilbert` is defined recursively.
 The function
 uses monoids to concatenate scene elements (`<>` is `mappend` in infix notation).
 The scene elements (`vrule` and `hrule`),
 the properties (`reflectX`, `reflectY` and `rotateBy`)